 There are three types of train used in Portugal (Alpha-Pendular, Intercidades, Regional (R) and Interregional (IR), and Urban (U)) and only Alpha-Pendular and Intercidades offer a first and second class option.

 First class on Alpha-Pendular usually means you get a drink, a newspaper or magazine, and headphones.
-First class on Intercidades usually just means that you get larger and comfier seats and, on some seats, a plug socket.
+First class on Intercidades usually just means that you get larger and comfier seats and, on some seats, a plug socket (plug sockets are also available on some seats in second class).

 You can also book single seats on both Alpha-Pendular and Intercidades trains.
 This alone could be worth it if you’re travelling alone, and want a bit more space to yourself.
 The difference between first and second class is often less than 5 Euros, so it’s not a lot to spend to treat yourself to a little extra comfort.